When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Fitness trackers and smartwatches both offer fitness tracking, but they serve different needs.
 Fitness trackers are typically smaller, lighter, and designed primarily for health monitoring.
 They focus on essentials like step counting, heart rate tracking, sleep analysis, and sometimes SpO2 and stress monitoring.
 Many fitness trackers also have longer battery life, often lasting a week or more.

-If you want a simple, dedicated fitness tracker with minimal distractions and long battery life, a fitness band is ideal.
-But if you prefer an all-in-one device that blends fitness with smart features, a smartwatch might be the better choice (read Stuff’s guide to the best smartwatches).
+If you want a straightforward fitness tracker with long-lasting battery life and minimal distractions, a fitness band is the better pick.
+But if you’d rather have a do-it-all device that balances health features with smart functionality, a smartwatch makes more sense (read Stuff’s guide to the best smartwatches).

 How we test the best fitness trackers

-We have used and reviewed every fitness tracker on this list, so you can trust us when it comes to recommending the best ones to buy.
-With years of hands-on experience with countless trackers, we ensure that our recommendations are reliable and well-informed.
-Each fitness tracker meets the high standards we set for performance, usability, and overall value.
+We’ve tested and reviewed every fitness tracker on this list, so you can trust our recommendations.
+With years of hands-on experience, we make sure each pick meets our standards for performance, usability, and value.

 For more information on Stuff’s rating and review process, feel free to read our page on how we test products.